 Two Day Immersion Series

 My husband suffered a stroke recently and we are walking a polyvagal path through stroke recovery.
 I tend to push, my vagal brake releasing to give me maximum energy without metabolic activation, but too often bringing a bigger neural challenge for my husband than he is ready for.
 His neuroception of safety has narrowed since his stroke.
 He now experiences more cues of danger and fewer cues of safety and I struggle to remember, or perhaps accept, that change.
 Looking inward and tracking the nuances of my own responses, I know mine too has shifted although I have more ability than my husband right now to bring the regulating influence of cortical pathways.
 My fear is easily activated and can push me into a sympathetic storm as I start looking ahead at a life based on how my husband is in this moment not as I know he will be at the one year mark of stroke recovery.
 Looking ahead is either joy filled or fear filled depending on where on the neuroceptive continuum I find myself.
 As my husband and I move through this time of brain reorganization, I’ve taken on the work of holding down the safe end of the neuroceptive continuum as often and long and deeply as possible.
 In this way I can invite him into that reciprocal flow where his natural biological defense systems will stay quiet and not create barriers to his rehabilitation and recovery.

-A Story of Stroke Recovery Told through a Polyvagal Perspective to be published in Clinical Applications of The Polyvagal Theory: The Emergence of Polyvagal-Informed Therapies (forthcoming from W.W.
-Norton)
+A Story of Stroke Recovery Told through a Polyvagal Perspective to be published in Clinical Applications of The Polyvagal Theory: The Emergence of Polyvagal-Informed Therapies (Norton, 2018)